 The winery is named in honor of the Wheeler family, whose property along Zinfandel Lane extended to the other side of Highway 29 and for decades was known as Wheeler Farms.
 By almost 1940 at the height of their land holdings the property encompassed some 400 acres with the current estate planted to prunes at that time.
 Charles Wheeler’s background was in grain and milling; he was part of the group that built the first grain elevator in California located in the city of Vallejo.
-But more significant to Napa’s history, Charles was a founding member of the St. Helena Viticultural Club in 1875 along with the president at that time, Charles Krug.
-This was the predecessor organization to the current St. Helena Viticultural Society.
+But more significant to Napa’s history, Charles was a founding member of the St. Helena Vinicultural Club in 1875 along with the president at that time, Charles Krug.
+This was the predecessor organization to the current Appellation St. Helena.

 The Araujo’s founded Araujo Estate (now the Eisele Vineyard) in 1990 and by the time they sold the winery and property in 2013 to the owners of Bordeaux based Château Latour, the had built Araujo into one of the country’s most prized wine estates with wines highly coveted by serious collectors and other wine enthusiasts.